sigasi/sigasi_insights/content/faq.md

 The answer to this question is not straightforward.
 However, some examples may help.
 We can implement (but are in not limited to) the following types of custom linting rules:

 * Naming conventions (e.g. constants should be in capitals, signals should start with "s",...)
-* Deprecated libraries, data types, constructs (e.g. don’t use block statements; don’t use `std_logic_unsigned`,...)
+* Deprecated libraries, data types, constructs (e.g. don't use block statements; don't use `std_logic_unsigned`,...)
-* Project structure, file names (e.g. an entity should be in a file named “_e.vhd”)
+* Project structure, file names (e.g. an entity should be in a file named "_e.vhd")
 * Required file headers
 * Maximum sizes of files, processes,...
 * How to instantiate components/entities